fetchai/cosmpy/docs/auto-compounder.md

-When an account delegates tokens to a network's validator, it will start generating rewards, they will be proportional to the amount of [`Stake`](staking.md) delegated.
-But since rewards aren't automatically added to your stake and therefore don't contribute to future rewards, we can perform a `compounding strategy` to generate exponential rewards.
+When an account delegates tokens to a network's validator, it will start generating rewards proportional to the amount of [`Stake`](staking.md) delegated.
+But since rewards aren't automatically added to your stake and therefore don't contribute to future rewards, we can perform a compounding strategy to generate exponential rewards.

 ## Delegate

-The first thing we need to do is delegate some tokens to a validator.
-You can do so by using a [`Wallet`](wallets-and-keys.md) and specifying the `validator address` and amount.
+The first thing we need to do is delegate some tokens to a `validator`.
+You can do so by using a [`Wallet`](wallets-and-keys.md) and specifying the validator address and amount.

 ```python
 validators = ledger_client.query_validators()